Kesteven and Grantham Girls' School: Curriculum

 Kesteven Grantham Girls' School provides a curriculum across Key Stage 3 to 5.
 The sixth form curriculum is enhanced by cooperation with the nearby King's School.

 Form and house activity

 Each form has a form captain and deputy, two school council members and two charity representatives.
 Form captains deal with problems and represent the form.
 A school council discusses matters and acts to improve the school and its community.
 Charity events are organised by forms to raise money for good causes, with a trophy given each year to the form which raises the most.

 Pupils are allotted to one of six houses within the school, named after famous female writers and poets: Austen, Brontë, Browning, Eliot, Potter, and Rossetti.
-Each house has its own colour: Austen is purple, Potter is green, Rossetti is red, Bronte is white, Browning is black and Elliot is yellow.
+Each house has its own colour: Austen is purple, Potter is green, Rossetti is red, Bronte is white, Browning is brown and Elliot is yellow.
 Houses are headed by two year 13 house captains.
 The house system is maintained and supervised by three year 13 house secretaries and one member of staff.